 How Would Clostridium perfringens Infection Happen?

 In order to produce toxin(s), the organism must form a spore (sporulate).
 Before it can do that, it must make its way into the host's intestine from the outside world.
-The organism enters the body orally: in food, grooming of fur, chewing carrion etc. When the organism arrives in the small intestine, it forms a spore and begins to produce its toxin(s).
+The organism enters the body orally: in food, grooming of fur, chewing carrion, etc. When the organism arrives in the small intestine, it forms a spore and begins to produce its toxin(s).
 Alternatively, the organism may have been happily and innocuously living in the intestine for who knows how long when something causes it to sporulate and produce toxin.

 Can we Test for Toxin-Producing Strains Of Clostridium perfringens?

 This is the crux of the problem: it can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
 Plus, we know that while C. perfringens enterotoxin certainly causes diarrhea, some dogs seem to be unaffected.
-Clostridium perfringens can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
+C. perfringens can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
 The culture will not tell us if the strain present can produce the enterotoxin.
-Clearly we need to know more than whether there is any Clostridium perfringens.
-This is where PCR testing comes in; it is a form of DNA testing whereby the Clostridium perfringens are tested for the DNA needed to make the different enterotoxins.
+Clearly we need to know more than whether there is any C. perfringens.
+This is where PCR testing comes in; it is a form of DNA testing whereby the C. perfringens are tested for the DNA needed to make the different enterotoxins.
 In this way, we can detect the genes that are capable of producing enterotoxin.
 Furthermore, the number of gene copies can be measured so that we can tell if there are large or small amounts of toxin genes.
-Large amounts are associated with disease, so that in this way we can tell if one of the Clostridium perfringens enterotoxins is likely to be contributing to the patient's diarrhea.
+Large amounts of toxin genes are associated with disease so that in this way we can tell if one of the Clostridium perfringens enterotoxins is likely to be contributing to the patient's diarrhea.

 Severity of the diarrhea can be mild all the way to life-threatening.